HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 Functionally, this indirect referral is essentially two direct referrals (provider to CP, and CP to CBO) chained together.
 The provider, CP, and CBO all have FHIR servers.
 The patient has a FHIR-enabled application.

 The provider has a relationship with the CP, but not with the CBO.
 The use case assumes that the CP and the CPO have an established relationship.
 The provider may request to have the service delivered by a specific CBO.
-The CP may not accept the referral or be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.
+The CP may not accept the referral, be unable to perform the requested service, or may need to split the request into multiple tasks to be performed by one or more CBOs.

 ##### Indirect Referral With Direct CBO - Detailed View
 The referral occurs in two separate interactions.
 The first is between the Referral Source and the intermediary and the second is between the intermediary and the Referral Performer.